Digitalroot-Valheim/Atokal-AtosArrowsJVL/README.md

 **Code is a complete rewrite.**

 ## License
-Orginal source has no license.
+Original source has no license.
 JVL Version is released under: **GNU Affero General Public License v3.0**

 ### Atos Arrows JVL